vespa-engine/sample-apps/basic-search-hosted/README.md

 <!-- Copyright 2019 Oath Inc. Licensed under the terms of the Apache 2.0 license.
 See LICENSE in the project root. -->
 # Hosted Vespa sample applications — Basic hosted stateless Vespa application

-This application demonstrates how to set up and run a basic hosted Vespa application, and is intended as an introduction to both Vespa and the hosted Vespa service. <!-- TODO LINK -->
+This application demonstrates how to set up and run a basic Vespa application.
+#and is intended as an introduction to both Vespa and the hosted Vespa service. <!-- TODO LINK -->

 Included are detailed functional tests for the Vespa application, written in JUnit.
-While the main intention for such functional tests is to run them in the hosted Vespa continuous deployment pipeline, <!-- TODO LINK --> to verify changes to the Vespa application before they are deployed to the production environments, these particular tests also
+While the main intention for such functional tests is to run them in a continuous deployment pipeline, <!-- TODO LINK --> to verify changes to the Vespa application before they are deployed to the production environments, these particular tests also